jeju5/management/cs/aws/aws_developer.md

     * AWS_XRAY_CONTEXT_MISSING: When tracing header is missing, this variable is set to determine behavior.
     * AWS_XRAY_DAEMON_ADDRESS: IP address of X-Ray daemon

+* X-Ray APIs
+  * GetTraceSummaries: Get IDs and annotations for traces available for a specified time frame
+  * BatchGetTraces: Get a list of traces specified by ID
+  * GetGroup: Get group resource details

 # DYNAMO DB
 * Intro